LzhJack/Jack-Fonse-Stan/index.md

 1. Filenames, and paths will be denoted as shown in the example: _`filename.psd`_
 2. Keystrokes, and mouseclicks will appear similar to the example: <kbd>Ctrl</kbd> + <kbd>S</kbd>
 3. Keywords, and other important phrases will be italicized as such: _layers_
-4. Images with redboxes will highlight important details as shown below: (Placeholder for screenshot)

 ---